ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Alzara.md

 # Fifth Vision
 Sees a statue in a misty courtyard with a statue.
 Same statue of the general blessing.
 Sees me walking on the paths wondering and waiting for a shadow that will never be cast.
 Honestly seems similar to the sigil solution.
 # Sixth (Final) Vision
 Vision of a train station, a cave with the 8 or infinity symbol, a bridge with a cottage, a cavern wall of stone, a hollow lit by a sea of a thousand burning stars, a treasure buried beneath the cliff rock (blue flame elevator), a black mirror in the mirror is a figure of myself.
+It is snowey and there is a chest.
 Mirror is in the shape of Oris.